slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Bugs are evolving to eat plastic

+2021-12-28

+- Self explanatory.

 ### Autonomous drone navigates through the forest at 40 km/h

 2021-12-21